wanx-troopers/wanx-troopers.github.io/statements.md

 ## 2024.10.21

 > If force_offload is on the memory is freed right after the sampler finishes; if it didn't work, then no 2.2 dual sampler workflow would work at all

+> VAE was using a good chunk something like 10gb of VRAM;
+> it's normal, it's just not used at same time as the model is;
+> model offload should be automatic in native workflows
+> as long as you don't run comfy with --high-vram
+> which is not advisable anyway

 ## Kijai Quotes